IBM/db2developerextension-about/docs/working-with-sql/limiting-the-number-of-rows-returned.md

    CALL SYSIBM.SQLTABLES(?, ?, ?, ?, ?);
    ```

-   If you set the **Db2service: Max Rows** field to a positive integer value, let's say 10, running the above SELECT statement returns only 10 rows.
+   If you set the **Db2service: Max Rows** field to a positive integer value, let's say 10, running the previous SELECT statement returns only 10 rows.